abhijithnbalan/LaserRanging/readme.md

     ```

-To run the code, first move to bin directory by
+To run the Laser Ranging code, first move to bin directory by

 ```
 cd bin